neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/js-conditions-and-booleans.md

 }
 ```

-The else statement is executed only if the condition is `false`.
+The else block is executed only if the condition is `false`.

 ```js
 const isSunShining = false;